 Regardless of your specific industry or application, our in-house engineering design team will work closely with you throughout the entire production process — identifying problems, building prototypes, designing parts, and testing 3D components.

-We can even incorporate other specialized fibers and materials — such as carbon, glass, ceramic, metal, and polymer fibers — to imbue products with advanced features, such fireproofing and ballistics protection.
+We can even incorporate other specialized fibers and materials — such as carbon, glass, ceramic, metal, and polymer fibers — to imbue products with advanced features, such as fireproofing.
 With so many customization options available, our fabrics have been used as composites for many diverse products, from marine hulls and coal scrubbers to downhole fracking components.

 For example, when a producer of high-performance powerboats came to us looking to increase their boats’ speed and throughput, we worked with them to develop a lightweight, composite material tailored to these specific needs.